dgcameron/erpcloudextract/README.md

 ### **High level approach**

-- Use ICS (bulk extract possible but not recommended)
+- Use ICS (bulk extract possible with limitations, but not recommended)
 - Use OTBI with
     - OTBI Reports: Limited data volume, not recommended
     - or BI Cloud Connector (BICC) with: